The64thGamer/cheeseepedia/content/wiki/Video Wall.md

 contributors = ["ChuckEPediaIsTheBest!","Rexburg090","BurgersNuggs445","ThatBoiCydalan","74.96.197.218","Blowseborg062","66.215.38.213","Slussier1","CoolerDude","Cheeseclassic","AnthonyRWikis7283","Caydenpedia","Documentor","Harchambeault2026","Stripes","Cecanddisneyfan2004","AlexisCEC","AstridMascotFan2005","CEC1988"]
 gallery = []
 +++
-The **Video Wall** is an entertainment option found at Chuck E. Cheese restaurants, first being installed in March 2021 at the  location.
+The **Video Wall** is an entertainment option found at Chuck E. Cheese restaurants, first being installed in March 2021 at the Manassas, VA (7730 Streamwalk Ln) (Manassas, Virginia (7730 Streamwalk Ln)) location.

-The Video Walls are installed in present day 2.0 Remodels alongside the 2021 Model Dance Floor (some stores receive 2019 Dance Floors instead), with some stores (like , which did not open with one, as they were planning to open in 2020, before 2021 2.0's started being installed), later receiving one.
+The Video Walls are installed in present day 2.0 Remodels alongside the 2021 Model Dance Floor (some stores receive 2019 Dance Floors instead), with some stores (like [Howard Beach, New York]({{< ref "wiki/Howard Beach, NY (133-35 79th St).md" >}}), which did not open with one, as they were planning to open in 2020, before 2021 2.0's started being installed), later receiving one.

 The Video Walls bear a resemblance to the large TV screen featured on the [Circles of Light]({{< ref "wiki/Circles of Light.md" >}}) stage, and may or may not be the same model.